elgs/jsonql/README.md

 ( )
 ```

-The following are the operator mapings to SQL:
+The following are the operator mappings to SQL:
 * `AND` to `&&`
 * `OR`	to `||`
 * `RLIKE` to `~=`